OUR PROGRESS TO DATE

 - The utility remains responsible for delivering that electricity, maintaining lines and handling billing.

 - Communities gain control over their power supply.

-Existing programs in Marin, Sonoma, and Lancaster show that Community Choice Energy provides a wide range of benefits:
+Existing programs in Marin, Sonoma, Lancaster, Monterey, and elsewhere show that Community Choice Energy provides a wide range of benefits:

 CCE introduces competition into the marketplace and provides customers with a choice about the energy sources they wish to support

 CCE is typically run by a public agency, accountable to the community, not shareholders.
 Surplus funds may be reinvested locally in renewable energy, energy efficiency, and jobs.